needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsAsyncOperationHandle.md

 Note: If you mark a GameObject in an Addressable loaded scene as `DontDestroyOnLoad` or move it to another loaded Scene and then unload your original Scene, all dependencies for your GameObject are still unloaded.

-If you find yourself in that scenario there are a couple options at your disposal.
+If you find yourself in that scenario there are a couple options at your disposal:
 - Make the GameObject you want to be `DontDestroyOnLoad` a single Addressable prefab.
 Instantiate the prefab when you need it and then mark it as `DontDestroyOnLoad`.
 - Before unloading the Scene that contained the GameObject you mark as `DontDestroyOnLoad`, call `Addressables.ResourceManager.Acquire(AsyncOperationHandle)` and pass in the Scene load handle.
 This increases the reference count on the Scene, and keeps it and its dependencies loaded until `Release` is called on the acquired handle.